The Empire Strikes Back: Plot

 Meanwhile, Luke travels with R2-D2 in his X-wing fighter to Dagobah, where he crash-lands.
 He meets Yoda, a diminutive creature who reluctantly accepts him as his Jedi apprentice after conferring with Obi-Wan's spirit.
 Yoda trains Luke to master the light side of the Force and resist negative emotions that will seduce him to the dark side, as they did Vader.
-Luke struggles to control his anger and impulsiveness and fails to comprehend the nature and power of the Force until he witnesses Yoda use it to levitate the X-wing from the swamp.
-Luke has a premonition of Han and Leia in pain and, despite Obi-Wan's and Yoda's protestations, abandons his training to rescue them.
+Luke struggles to control his anger and impulsiveness and fails to comprehend the nature and power of the Force until he witnesses Yoda using it to levitate the X-wing from the swamp.
+Luke has a premonition of Han and Leia suffering, and, despite protestations from Obi-Wan and Yoda, he abandons his training to rescue them.
 Although Obi-Wan believes Luke is their only hope, Yoda asserts that "there is another."

 Leia confesses her love for Han before Vader freezes him in carbonite to test whether the process will safely imprison Luke.
-Han survives and is given to Fett, who intends to collect his bounty from Jabba the Hutt.
+Han survives and is given to Fett, who intends to collect the bounty on his head from Jabba the Hutt.
 Lando frees Leia and Chewbacca, but they are too late to stop Fett's escape.
 The group fights its way back to the Falcon and flees the city.
 Luke arrives and engages Vader in a lightsaber duel over the city's central air shaft.
 Vader defeats Luke, severing his right hand and separating him from his lightsaber.
 He urges Luke to embrace the dark side and help him destroy his master, the Emperor, so they may rule the galaxy together.
-Luke refuses, citing Obi-Wan's claim that Vader killed his father, prompting Vader to reveal that he is Luke's father.
+Luke refuses, citing Obi-Wan's claim that Vader killed his father, which prompts Vader to reveal that he is Luke's father.
 (Note: Identified off-screen as Anakin Skywalker.)
-Distraught, Luke plunges down the air shaft and is ejected beneath the floating city, latching onto an antenna.
+Distraught, Luke plunges down the air shaft and is ejected beneath the floating city, where he dangles from an antenna.
 He reaches out through the Force to Leia, and the Falcon returns to rescue him.
-They are attacked by TIE fighters but narrowly evade capture by Vader's Star Destroyer when R2-D2 repairs the Falcons hyperdrive and the vessel escapes.
+They are pursued by TIE fighters and Vader's Star Destroyer, but manage to escape after R2-D2 repairs the Falcons hyperdrive.

-After the group joins the rebel fleet, Luke's missing hand is replaced by a robotic prosthesis.
+After the group rendezvous with the Rebel fleet, Luke's missing hand is replaced by a robotic prosthesis.
 He, Leia, C-3PO, and R2-D2 observe as Lando and Chewbacca depart on the Falcon to find Han.